unional/satisfier/README.md

 There are a few predicates shipped in the package for convenience.
 They all support [`tersify`](https://github.com/unional/tersify).
 This means if you use `tersify` to print the predicate (e.g. for logging purpose), you will get a terse string representing the predicates.

+For example:

 ```ts
 import { createSatisfier, isInRange } from 'satisfier'